sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 ### getData(options?: Object): ReportObjectResultData[]

-Returns all currently displayed data from the report object.
+Returns all of the data from the report object.
+This data matches what appears in the report object, including any filters that have been applied.

 #### Arguments

 `options` is an optional options bundle for customizing the returned data.
 The following options are supported:

 - `formatData` specifies the format of the returned data.
-  - `true` returns all formatted data
+  - `true` returns all formatted data.
-  - `false` returns all unformatted data
+  - `false` returns all unformatted data.
-  - `"datesOnly"` `default` returns only SAS date values as formatted and all other data is unformatted
+  - `"datesOnly"` `default` returns SAS date values as formatted data and returns all other values as unformatted data.

 #### Return value